-We are proudly a pastured poultry operation, meaning that after 2-4 weeks in the brooder, our chickens spend the rest of their lives out in our pastures.
-Here they always have access to our green fields and fresh air.
+We proudly raise pastured poultry, meaning that after a few weeks as chicks in the brooder, our chickens spend the rest of their lives outdoors on pasture.
+They always have access to our green fields and fresh air.
 We started with chickens on our farm first and foremost for their ability to help us revitalize and reinvigorate the soils on our property through pasture rotation.

 What do you feed them?

 In addition to foraging insects, grasses and forbs in the field, both our layer and broiler flocks are given locally milled feed from Quilted Barn Feed Company in Philomath, OR.
 We love this feed because it's truly a PNW product, primarily composed of wheat from the Willamette Valley and peas from Eastern Washington.
 This feed is non-GMO, corn free, and soy free.
 We think that it's the highest quality feed around at the most affordable price, which helps keep our costs lower and our chickens healthy.
 At the end of the day, we love working with other local farmers and processors, working to establish a more localized and a more transparent food system.

 We work with Oregon's own Jenks Hatchery in Tangent.
 We pick them up the day after they hatch.